 Fast-forward to today.
 The world remains imperfect, but patent medicines are largely a thing of the past, and women have the rights they were denied when (mostly) male hucksters came up with patent medicine’s “female weakness” campaign in the nineteenth century.

-Why, today women even can drink alcohol without stigma:
+Why, today women even can drink alcohol openly and without stigma:

 Woman 1: “Hey, Barkeep.
 Another round for the ladies. . . .
 Ladies, a toast to the mind of the male.”

 Woman 2: “Hear, hear!
-And to his simple plumbing.”
+To the mind of man.
+And to his simple plumbing system.”

 Woman 7: “Who’s up for a trip to Home Depot?
 Hic.”